prakash-shekhar/notes/science/honchem.md

 ### Covalent Bonding
 - an attraction between atoms due to the exchange of valence electrons
 - Chemical Bonds form for stability, because they can fill up their outer shell
-- The positive metal bonds with negative nonmetal
 ### Molecules
 - electrically neutral group of atoms joined together by covalent bonds.
 - Contains only Non-Metals